Lake George Hiking TrailsFind a Trail

 The Adirondack Film Festival in October brings professional film into the spotlight as juried filmmakers premiere some of their latest shorts and feature films on screens throughout downtown.
 Many of the films go on to be shown at larger film festivals around the world.

-Glens Falls hosts an ECHL Hockey Team, the Adirondack Thunder which calls the Glens Falls Civic Center its home.
+Glens Falls host an ECHL Hockey Team, the Adirondack Thunder which calls the Glens Falls Civic Center its home.
 The City is also home to an amateur baseball team, the Glens Falls Dragons which competes in the PGCBL, a collegiate baseball summer league.
 They practice and compete at Glens Falls’ East Field complex.

 If you’re wondering how all of this can be supported by a population of only 14,428 (based on the 2014 census) – all I can say is - It’s because Glens Falls is THAT COOL!!!